 Note: Don't forget to explain confidentiality limits!
-Interviewa/Tuter Name Interviewer/Tutor Name: Provider: Interviewer contact telephone number: Allegations - It is important that all allegations, substitute to act on concerns than to ignore them. spicions, and complaints are taken seriously.
-It is Ensure that you make notes of the following (how ever, do not ask any leading questions).
-Enouge that you make notes of the following (now ere in the content of Date: Time: Name of complainant: Complainant contact telephone number: Nature of alleged abuse or incident: Account of allegation and any injuries observed (d o not ask to see any injuries that are not obvious).
+Note.
+Don't forget to explain confidentiality limits: Interviewer/Tutor Name: Provider: Interviewer contact telephone number: Allegations - It is important that all allegations, su better to act on concerns than to ignore them. spicions, and complaints are taken seriously.
+It is Ensure that you make notes of the following (howe ever, do not ask any leading questions).
+Date: Time: Name of complainant: Complainant contact telephone number: Nature of alleged abuse or incident: Account of allegation and any injuries observed (d o not ask to see any injuries that are not obvious).
 Date and time of incident - as accurate as can be recalled: Where incident took place, if volunteered: Action you have taken (if any): Now refer this information to your Designated Safeguarding Lead who will take follow-up action.
 If they are unavailable, refer to the LAL DSL or DDSL (contacts below).
 Date, time and to whom referred: